xueyu-coco/assignment03-2025/Let's dance together!/README.md

-# Music Dance Visualizer 🎵🕺
+# Let's dance together! 🎵🕺

 An AI-powered music visualization and dance system that creates interactive, real-time dance performances synchronized with music and voice input.
 Experience multiple dance styles with dynamic visual effects that respond to audio analysis and voice commands.